bregaldo/cmb_hmc/README.md

 ## Install

 A Python environment with a reasonably recent version of PyTorch is needed.
-Exotic packages have to be installed:
+Additional packages have to be installed:

-    pip install camb
+    pip install camb arviz
     pip install git+https://github.com/patrick-kidger/torchcubicspline.git